fairdataihub/actionableFAIR4RS-USRSE-2025/README.md

 ## Resources

-We list here major resources relevant to our talk.
+We list here major resources relevant to our talk and poster.

 | Description                                         | Link                                                              |
 | --------------------------------------------------  | ----------------------------------------------------------------- |